atifkhanncl/atifkhanncl.github.io/sample.md

 if you want to create this environment from the scratch please see the recipy.\
 You're now ready to train pytorch models either in interactive mode (jupyter notebook) or by submitting Slurm sbatch.sh job as on CUDA but using **a single gpu!**
 #### Training on multiple GPUs
 Training models on multiple GPUs require each training batch to be split across GPUs and corresponding gradients to be syncronised.
 There are different ways of doing this, one of which is using [lightning ai](https://lightning.ai/) package.
-Below is a describtion of adapting your pytorch code for this including a couple links to toy examples.\
+Below is a describtion of adapting your pytorch code for this including a couple of links to toy examples.\
 lightning is a wrapper for pytorch's nn.module that simplify and abstract the process of training models.
 Adapting your pytorch code to lightning can be done in varying levels.
-Below we describe two extrem levels i.e. minimal and complete lightning adapted.In either case there are five places within your model training that require changes.\
+Below we describe two extrem levels i.e. minimal and complete lightning adapted.In either case there are five places within your model training that might require changes.\

 [1] Model:\
 Minimal - You can adapt your model to lightining by changing just one thing- most pytorch models are made by extending nn.Module, the only change required is using lightning.LightningModule instead of nn.Module i.e. swap nn.Module with L.LightningModule in the code.\
-Complete - To leverage full abstraction functionalities of lightning your pytorch model can be defined as class that can have following methods
+Complete - To leverage full abstraction functionalities of lightning your pytorch model can be defined as class that have following methods
-- [constructor( )] a constructor function that intialise all parameters/variables
+- [constructor( )] a constructor method that intialise all parameters/variables
 - [forward( )] This define forward pass of the model through all layers and blocks.
 - [training_step( )] This defines what should happen in a single training iteration (batch).
 - [configure_optimiser( )] this defines optimiser and its parameters.